-The departments, as well as the college of Computer Science recognize the significance of the faculty's professional development in order to attain the objectives and encourage excellence.
-So the CS program gives emphasize on faculty members professional development that directly reflects on their academic qualification.
+The departments as well as the college of Computer Science and Information Systems recognize the significance of the faculty's professional development in order to attain the objectives and encourage excellence.
+So the IS program gives emphasize on faculty members professional development that directly reflect on their academic qualification.
 Most of the teaching staffs are involved in scholarly activities like workshops on newest technique of teaching and learning that ensure they remain up to date with latest development in their field.
-In addition, faculty members are required to conduct research, fulfil administrative duties and perform community service.
+In addition, faculty members are required to conduct research, fulfill administrative duties and perform community service.
 Faculty evaluation is based on the performance of these duties and responsibilities according to the University evaluation system established for promotion.
 Most of the members are engaged for scientific researches and attended several workshops and conferences periodically.
 Survey report on faculty professional development is used to evaluate the involvement of faculty members in professional development activities.
-In more details, there are different professional development activities such as teaching and quality seminars and workshops implemented either in the college or Deanship of Development and Quality in the university.
+In more details, there are different professional development activities such as teaching, and quality seminars and workshops implemented either in the college or Deanship of Development and Quality in the university.
 Faculty members are not only involved with the professional activities of teaching and quality but also have active participation in student advising, supervision and conducting of research and other administrative and miscellaneous activities.
-They have considerable contribution to publications and research.
+They have considerable contribution on publications and research.
 All faculty members are directly involved in designing syllabus and of course, building their own courses.

 With respect to the research development activities, the faculty promotion process has four stages.
-The first stage is conducted by the department council; the second one is performed by conducted by the department council, and the last step is made by the University Scientific Council.
-The department chair will forward the request for promotion with all Promotion Committee.
-Evaluations Documents to the Department and the Recommendations concerning promotions made by the department promotion committee, which presents its reports to the department council.
-The recommendations for promotion of the department council are sent to the Dean's office via the department chair.
+The first stage is conducted by the Department Council; the second one is performed by conducted by the Department Council; and the last step is made by the University Scientific Council.
+The Department Chair will forward the request for promotion with all Documents to the Department Promotion Committee.
+Evaluations and the Recommendations concerning promotions made by the Department Promotion Committee, who presents its reports to the Department Council.
+The recommendations for promotion of the Department Council are sent to the Dean's Office of via the department chair.
 The reports should include the foundations and conclusions upon which they are based, as well as the list of recommended referees in order to referee his scientific contribution.
-The College council evaluates the candidate and recommends promotions to the Vice-Chancellor for Higher Studies and Research.
-The Vice-Chancellor for Higher Studies and Research will present the proposed promotions the Scientific Council.
+The College Council evaluates the candidate and recommends promotions to the Vice Chancellor for Higher Studies and Research.
+The Vice Chancellor for Higher Studies and Research will present the proposed promotions the Scientific Council.
 The Scientific Council evaluates the cases for the potential promotions and either approves or denies the promotion.
-The concluding recommendations are presented to the chancellor for final approval.
+The concluding recommendations are presented to the Chancellor for final approval.
 All promotion decision must abide by the Rules and Regulations of the Council of Higher Education and Universities, specifically, Articles from twenty-one to thirty-seven.
-Also, Najran University awards grants to faculty of up to \$10,000 to advance new directions in research, in particular, research that has direct application to existing problems in the market or the community, or new creative activities or scholarly understandings.
-Najran University through the Vice-Chancellor Office and the Deanship of Scientific Research and make a further recommendation to certain research proposal to be supported by King Abdul-Aziz City for Science and Technology (KACST) which can awards grants to faculty of up to \$300,000.
-Moreover, Najran University faculty members are eligible for academic leave (sabbatical) for one full year after working fully for five years.
+Also, Najran University awards grants to faculty of up to \$10,000 to advance new directions in research, in particular, research that has direct application to exiting problems in the market or the community, or new creative activities or scholarly understandings.
+Najran University through the Vice-Chancellor Office and the Deanship of Scientific Research and make further recommendation to certain research proposal to be supported by King Abdulaziz City for Science and Technology (KACST) which can awards grants to faculty of up to \$300,000.
+Moreover, Najran University faculty members are eligible for academic leave (sabbatical)

+for one full year after working fully for five years.
 Travel expenses are approved from the college for conferences, workshops, and seminars.

 a.
-Improvement of skills in teaching and student assessment
+Improvement of skills in teaching and student assessment?